om2-ws22/website/docs/course-syllabus.md

 - collect data with web scraping and web APIs.

-- use analytical methods like clustering and text mining to gain insights.
+- systematically take care of (big) data.

-- use statistics and visuals to find and communicate insights with Python.
+- use methods like clustering, text mining and deep learning to gain insights.

-- define the characteristics of big data and modern data architectures.
+- make use of statistics and visuals to find and communicate insights with Python.

-- use marketing metrics to evaluate marketing efforts.
+- apply marketing metrics to evaluate marketing efforts.

 - use Google Analytics and Data Studio to create reports and analyze results.